IN AN IMPORTANT new profile piece, the Nobelist and climate unifier Al Gore opens up on a range of once-taboo subjects.

 “Back in the day, nobody went online.
 Even the top scientists didn’t understand the connections [between me and the tobacco industry].
 People are much more aware of the facts [about my past] now.”

 Gore is under no illusions: he was lucky to get away with it for so long.

 “America still voted for me, but it could have gone the other way.
 I quit just in time.
 Sometimes I feel so blessed—I mean, look around.
 Look at all the nice houses I own.

 He indicates the ground, mournfully.

-“Careers in a holding pattern, middle management at some Tennessee tobacco outfit, ugly wife and a house mortgaged up the ass.
+“Careers in a holding pattern, middle management at some Tennessee tobacco outfit, an ugly wife and a house mortgaged up the ass.
 There but for the grace of God, right?

-“So if I’m ever tempted to feel sorry for myself I just think of all the losers I know.
+“So whenever I’m tempted to feel sorry for myself I just think of all the losers I know.
 It reminds me that God really does care about me,” he says, chuckling.

 “How many years do I have left?
 Who knows—but I’m grateful for all of it.
 The way I see it, every day above the Mason-Dixon line is a good day.“

 Does he ever feel regret for the many years of tobacco sales, subsidies and campaign contributions that have gone into his personal and political coffers, I wonder?

 “So yeah, I could buy my own redemption for a few million dollars.
 That would be the easy thing to do.

 “Easy, and wrong.
 Things happen for a reason.
 I believe God had a plan for me when He put me in that [tobacco] industry, and allowed me to stay there all those decades, even though He could’ve pulled me out, easily, at any time.

 “Just recently, you know, I was writing a polemic for Rolling Stone, basically stoking hatred against folks who question the need for climate action.
 But I needed a new way, a better way, of talking about my opponents.
 The old language of ‘denier this’ and ‘denier that’ wasn’t cutting it any more.
 That’s the only downside to hate speech: the shock value wears off.